Vice President, Chief Operations Officer, Director of Partner Relations.

 As VP and COO, I oversee the Admissions, Service, and Systems departments at ITA.

-Vice President and Director of University Relations.
-As Director of University Relations, I work with university staff and students to promote and participate in international education.
-I educate staff and students on international teaching markets, and job opportunities for certified English teachers abroad.
+As Director of Partner Relations, I oversee our partnerships with universities and private organizations that work in the field of international education.
+I also work with university staff and students to educate on international teaching markets and job opportunities for certified English teachers abroad.
 Many students are looking to go abroad post graduation, and teaching English is a fantastic way to see the world, and make a great living.

 Midway through my tenure at Western Michigan University, where I studied English and Political Science, I returned to Europe where I traversed from East to West via the Euro Rail.
 This being my first independent international trip, I learned many valuable life lessons about being a foreigner in a far off land.

 After college, I spent a season living at 10,000 feet in the mighty Rocky Mountains in the great state of Colorado.
 As spring approached, I made plans on my next trip abroad, only this time I was planning on exploring a region dramatically further from home; Asia.
 During my trip to Asia, I experienced everything from the bustling streets of Shanghai, to the floating markets of Thailand, Angkor Watt in Cambodia, and the serenity of a remote Malaysian island in the South China Sea.
 It was in Asia where I was first introduced to the world of Teaching English as a Foreign Language through a dear friend who was teaching in Shanghai.